timotejroiko/discord.js-light/README.md

 Pros:

 * Drastically lower cpu, memory and network usage (see performance section)
-* Built-in automatic sharding, command handlers, error handlers, custom prefix handlers and discordbots.org updater
+* Automatic sharding with support for multiple processes and multiple shards per process
-* On-demand caching (data is cached only when used, say goodbye to sweeping)
+* On-demand caching (data is cached only when required, say goodbye to sweeping)
+* Built-in command handlers with error handling
+* Built-in custom prefix handler
+* Built-in discordbots.org guild count updater
 * Designed to run as replicable independent instances (compatible with pm2 clusters)
 * Some additional functions and methods for convenience (see non-standard API section)